-Two levels of evaluation were used.
+Two levels of evaluation have been used.
 Level 1 is screening focused on "fatal flaws" with respect to feasibility, community, or environmental impacts.
-Screened options were removed from further consideration.
+It identifies options that are removed from further consideration.

-Level 2 screening included more details relating to financial, operational, social, and environmental issues.
-The criteria were grouped into categories and given a relative weighting.
-City Council approved categories and weightings were used to evaluate options to develop the preferred alternative.
+Level 2 screening includes more details relating to financial, operational, social, and environmental issues.
+The criteria are grouped into categories and given a relative weighting.